neumino/neumino.github.io/movies.md

-### Frozen II
+### Charlie&#39;s Angels
-*Released on 2019-11-11, vote average 6.8*
+*Released on 2019-11-14, vote average 7.7*

-Elsa, Anna, Kristoff and Olaf are going far in the forest to know the truth about an ancient mystery of their kingdom.
+When a systems engineer blows the whistle on a dangerous technology, Charlie&#39;s Angels from across the globe are called into action, putting their lives on the line to protect society.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eSLe4HuKuK0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RSUq4VfWfjE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>